openyurtio/openyurt.io/versioned_docs/version-v0.6.0/core-concepts/yurthub.md

 There are two load balancing modes for cloud addresses in YurtHub:

-- rr(round-robin)：indicates the round robin mode.
+- **rr(round-robin):** indicates the round robin mode.
 This mode is selected by default.
-- priority: indicates the priority mode.
+- **priority:** indicates the priority mode.
 The low priority address is used only after the high priority address fails.

 ### 5）Node Certificate Management